christofolo/christofolo.github.io/musictheory.md

 When you play both of these strings, you'll noticed an interesting phenomenon that happens in music: consonance.

 __Consonance__ is the impression of __stability__ and repose while __dissonance__ is the impression of __tension__ or clash as experienced by a listener when certain combinations of tones or notes are sounded together.
 Playing your two E strings on the guitar should create a consonant sound (stable).
-If they don't, it's most likeley that your guitar is not in tune.
+If they don't, it's most likely that your guitar is not in tune.

 The low E is like a dark red.
 The high E is like a light red.